status-im/pluto/docs/security.md

   :view    [hello]}}
 ```

-Note:

-No capabilities required
+No specific capabilities required.
+No data is accessed

----

-# Example #2

 ```clojure
 {views/hello